dwillis/first-python-notebook-vscode/docs/src/vscode_setup.md

 2. Type "Jupyter: Create New Jupyter Notebook"
 3. Press Enter

-This creates a new notebook file where you can add cells and run them interactively.
+This creates a new `.ipynb` notebook file where you can add cells and run them interactively.
+VS Code provides the full notebook experience including:
+- Rich output display (plots, tables, HTML)
+- Variable explorer
+- Kernel management
+- Cell execution controls
+- Markdown and code cells

 Now you're ready to start learning Python for data analysis!
-The next chapter will introduce you to the basics of working with code in VS Code.
+The next chapter will introduce you to working with Jupyter notebooks in VS Code.